spencerwooo/F00L/README.md

 ## Experiment overview

-**Step 1:** Using PyTorch to load train / validation datasets, transfer train ConvNets for further experiments.
+**Step 1:** Using PyTorch to load train/validation datasets, transfer train ConvNets for further experiments.

-**Step 2:** Using Foolbox to generate adversarial examples in order to trick the ConvNets into mis-classifying images from the validation dataset.
+**Step 2:** Using Foolbox to generate adversarial examples to trick the ConvNets into misclassifying images from the validation dataset.

-**Step 3:** Using different interpolation algorithms to scale adversarials and measure the impact of this transformation on the effectiveness of the attack on different models.
+**Step 3:** Using different interpolation algorithms to scale adversaries and measure the impact of this transformation on the effectiveness of the attack on different models.

 ### Training and evaluation dataset